 - Volatile Organic Compounds (VOCs) – from the National Library of Medicine

-- Volatile Organic Compounds in the Nation's Ground Water and Drinking Water - From the United States Geological Survey
+- Volatile Organic Compounds (VOCs) - Vapors in the Air, Dissolved in Groundwater - From the United States Geological Survey

 - EPA's Consumer Products: National Volatile Organic Compound Emission Standards